gitlabhq/omnibus-gitlab/doc/development/new-software-definition.md

 ## Add a dependency for the software definition to another component

-Add a `dependency` statement to the definition of the gitlab project found in `/config/projects/gitlab.rb`, unless there is a more specific component it makes sense to be a dependency of (eg `config/software/gitlab-rails.rb` for a component only needed by `gitlab-rails`)
+Add a `dependency` statement to the definition of the GitLab project found in `/config/projects/gitlab.rb`, unless there is a more specific component it makes sense to be a dependency of (eg `config/software/gitlab-rails.rb` for a component only needed by `gitlab-rails`)